J-1 Visa Waiver Application Instructions

 2. Information required from the J-1 Waiver applicant physician:

-f.
-Legible copy of California medical license OR a copy of the application to the Medical Board of California AND evidence of receipt
+6. Legible copy of California medical license OR a copy of the application to the Medical Board of California AND evidence of receipt by the MBC.
+Refer to Medical Board of California Senate Bill (SB) 798 regarding changes for current residents and/or prospective residents, who will apply for a Physician's and Surgeon's Certificate with the Medical Board of California (Board) in 2020.

 4. Federal G-28 or letter if represented by an attorney.

-- Each application must be shipped seperately.
+• Each application package must be shipped separately.
 Shipments that contain more than one application will be returned.

 Courier Mail